adastra1826/fleet-ux-improvements/README.md

 - JSON explorer
 - Putting the starred tools in their own spot
 - UX improvements to the tools in the current workflow
+- Show entire bug report instead of just two lines in the bug report modal